 Amino acids and Vitamin C are given together via intravenous infusion over several sessions to lighten the skin.

-Glutathione is a natural occurring tripeptide amino acid well known for its antioxidant capabilities, in fact, it is referred to as “the mother of all antioxidants”.
-Studies both in vitro and in vivo show evidence of its anti-melanogenic effect.
-What this means is that Glutathione is made of three essential building blocks known as amino acids and these, when combined in their specific chain of three to form Glutathione, work effectively to prevent the formation of melanin (pigmentation) along with inhibiting the action of the enzyme Tyronaise which is involved in the maturation of melanocytes which darken the skin.
+This particular amino acid is a naturally occurring tripeptide amino acid well known for its antioxidant capabilities.
+In fact, it is referred to as “the mother of all antioxidants”.
+It works effectively to prevent the formation of melanin (skin pigment) along with inhibiting the action of the enzyme tyrosinase which is involved in the maturation of melanocytes (melanin-producing cells).

-What are the mechanisms of action for Glutathione and Vitamin C
+What are the mechanisms of action for amino acids and Vitamin C

-There are several mechanisms of action that Glutathione takes to lighten the skin including:
+There are several mechanisms of action that amino acids take to lighten the skin including:

 - Preventing the cellular transport of tyrosinase to a site where it becomes a catalyst in the pigmentation production phase.

 - Direct inactivation of the enzyme tyrosinase prior to catalysing the production of pigmentation.
-This occurs by the Glutathione combining with the copper containing active site of the enzyme.
 Once the enzyme tyrosinase is deactivated melanocytes are unable to reach maturation.